BetterDiscord/docs/docs/general/troubleshooting/installation-issues.md

 <details>
 <summary>Cannot select stable, or BetterDiscord not installed after installing</summary>

-This is usualy an issue with Discord moving around its installation location on Windows.
+This is usually an issue with Discord moving around its installation location on Windows.
 Sometimes the installer is unable to differentiate what to do.
 To fix it, select `Browse` in the installer, then enter `%localappdata%/discord/app-1.0.9005/resources` in the address bar at the top.
 If this has the same issue repeat this but using `%programdata%/%username%/Discord/app-1.0.9005/resources`

 ![ProgramData](./img/programdata.gif)
 </details>